The TASEP speed process: Preliminaries

 It is convenient to think of an additional queue with $\bB_1$ as its service times.
 This queue has no arrivals (so it is always empty).
-The unused services introduce first class particles, which join the second queue whenever there is a service in $\bB_1$.
+The unused services introduce first class particles, which join the second queue whenever there is a service in~$\bB_1$.
 These operations are evaluated for each $n$ from line $1$ to line $N$ in order.
 Let $Q_{i,j}(n)$ be the number of particles of type $j$ in the $i$th queue after column $n$ of the multi-line process has been used.

 Note that each queue has a higher rate of service than of arrivals, so the queues sizes are tight, and the state with all queues empty is positively recurrent.
-In practice, the $i$th queue has $i$ types of particles in it, so the whole system of queues is described by $\frac{N(N-1)}{2}$ non-negative integers.

-\begin{thm}[Ferrari-Martin] $\nu_\lambda$ is the distribution of the departure process of $\bB_N$, with class $N+1$ (or empty sites) at those $n$ when there is no service. \end{thm}
+In practice, the $i$th queue has $i$ types of particles in it, so the whole system of queues is described by $\frac{N(N-1)}{2}$ nonnegative integers. \begin{theorem}[(Ferrari--Martin)] $\nu_\lambda$ is the distribution of the departure process of $\bB_N$, with class $N+1$ (or empty sites) at those $n$ when there is no service. \end{theorem}

-As an example, and to clarify the graphic representation we use later, consider the following segment of a configuration of the 3-line process for $n=\{1,2,3,4\}$.
+As an example, and to clarify the graphic representation we use later, consider the following segment of a configuration of the three-line process for \mbox{$n=\{1,2,3,4\}$}.
 Suppose both queues are empty at time 5.
-(This is denoted by the $\emptyset,\emptyset$ exponent.)
+(This is denoted by the $\varnothing,\varnothing$ exponent.)
 Here, $\C$ denotes a $0$ in the corresponding line, and $\D$ a 1.
-Later, in cases where we do not care about a specific value we may use $\B$ to denote that.
+Later, in cases where we do not care about a specific value we may use $\B$ to denote that

 At time $4$, reading the rightmost column from top to bottom, there is no service in $\bB_1$, so no first class particle joins the second queue, which therefore remains empty.
 There is a service in $\bB_2$, and no particles in the first queue, so a second class particle joins the second queue.
 There is service in $\bB_3$, so the second class particle departs immediately.
-Thus at time $4$ the queue states are $(\emptyset,\emptyset)$.
+Thus at time $4$ the queue states are $(\varnothing ,\varnothing)$.